-Make the method private.
+Make the method private or protected.

-- Make each method as private as you can.
+Make each method as private as possible.